Ghesselink/IFC4.x-IF/docs/IFC-file-header/README.md

 ### organization

 **Valid**:
-- `$`
-- `Unknown`
-- `''`
 - `Cool Engineering Firm`

 **Invalid**:
-- :warning: There are no strictly Invalid entries here.
+- :warning: There are no strictly invalid entries here.
 However, **this field shall not be used to indicate the name of the software company developing the tool used for the IFC export**.
 This information shall be stored in the _originating_system_ field, as specified below.
+- `Unknown`
+- `''`

 ### preprocessor_version